 The 10-second takeaway

-For the quarter ended March 31 (Q1), Union Pacific beat expectations on revenues and earnings per share.
+For the quarter ended March 31 (Q1), Union Pacific beat slightly on revenues and beat expectations on earnings per share.

-Union Pacific reported revenue of $5.11 billion.
-The 18 analysts polled by S&P Capital IQ wanted to see a top line of $4.96 billion on the same basis.
-GAAP reported sales were 14% higher than the prior-year quarter's $4.49 billion.
+Union Pacific chalked up revenue of $5.29 billion.
+The 19 analysts polled by S&P Capital IQ hoped for a top line of $5.22 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.